FocusUsing evidence and experience to affect conceptualizations

 - Teaching is … interrupting; challenging

 SynopsisThe multiple interpretations of Conceptual Change in the education literature converge around the point that it has to do with restructuring, problematizing, or replacing an existing conception to give way to a new one.
 The notion can be applied at the level of individual learning or collective knowledge production, and so the theory draws an explicit, bi-directional link between personal and cultural knowledge.
-Discussions of Conceptual Change are typically focused on strategies to prompt learners to interrogate their current conceptions, with a with toward revising or replacing them.
+Discussions of Conceptual Change are typically grounded on Schema Theory and focused on strategies to prompt learners to interrogate their current conceptions, with a with toward revising or replacing them.
 Prominent constructs within Conceptual Change and other concept-focused discourses include:

 - Percept – a conscious noticing